-A recurve bow has limbs that curve away from towards the archer near to the riser but away from them at the ends.
+A recurve bow has limbs that curve towards the archer near to the riser but away from them at the ends or tip.

 That curve is known as re-curve and can store and provide more power to an arrow than a simple longbow of the same size could.

 A longbow is a standard bow shape, like one that you’d make yourself from a stick and string.

 The limbs and string make a standard D shape, no-recurve at the tips.
-A real longbow is very long, as tall as an archer.
+An old school longbow is very long, and could be as tall as an archer.
 Modern longbows are not anywhere near this huge.